qlibs/mph/README.md

     clang: -mllvm -x86-cmov-converter=false
     ```

-- I'm getting a compilation error `constexpr evaluation hit maximum step limit`?
+- Getting a compilation error `constexpr evaluation hit maximum step limit`?

     > The following options can be used to increase the limits, however, compilation-times should be monitored.